 In a post-publication response that Curves released to members on May 30, 2014, Curves International stated, “The article does not make it clear that the only mandatory items are those needed for the Jillian Michaels program, the other items cited are not mandatory but rather are revenue opportunities for franchisees.”They also added, “No franchisee is left off the website for refusing to purchase mandatory items alone.”However, this is still inaccurate.
 We have heard from countless people who reported being left off the website for being unable to afford new clothing bundles or the expensive Jillian Michaels equipment upgrades.
 Many franchisees would search their zip code on the Curves website and find 0 results, meaning any potential member in their area wouldn’t even know their club existed.

 In fact, Curves put the mandatory items in writing in their 2013 Regionals Recap.
 While Curves International’s official response to the Forbes article states that only Jillian Michaels purchases were mandatory, their 2013 Regionals Recap states that Apparel Bundles are also mandatory.

 The Recap goes on to threaten franchisees with the loss of advertising via the 800 number and Curves.com.

-Not only did Curves make clothing bundles mandatory, they also required franchisees to purchase specific Product Displays.
+Not only did Curves make clothing bundles mandatory, but they also required franchisees to purchase specific Product Displays.